 If you are a victim of domestic violence, please contact the National Domestic Violence Hotline 1-888-799-SAFE (7233).
 Hotline Call Specialists are available 24 hours a day, 7 days a week, 365 days a year to help you (Interpreters are available).

 If you are in immediate danger, please call 911.

 Who do I ask for legal help?

-For more information about the Domestic Violence Program or to make a referral please contact:
+For more information about the Bridge to Wellness Program or to make a referral please contact:

 - Comprehensive Services for Immigrants and Refugees